trinker/pipe/README.md

 ## A few notes

 This is just an experiment, it’s likely to change.
-I’ve also been working on the package *fast\_pipe* which is a closer equivalent to *magrittr* focused on being more robust and faster.
+I’ve also been working on the package *fastpipe* which is a closer equivalent to *magrittr* focused on being more robust and faster.

-I’ve worked on two pipe packages in the past, names *mmpipe* (archived) and *pipes* which were forks of `magrittr`.

-I believe the current approach is stronger and that the package *pipes* should use *pipe* to define its operators and that `%B>%` and `%S>%` so that the present package contain only the equivalents original *magrittr* pipes.